cburdine/materials-ml-workshop/_sources/supervised_learning/supervised_learning.md

 Since the validation set is used to evaluate and select the best of many different models with different parameters, it is possible that the process of selecting the best model can introduce [selection bias](https://en.wikipedia.org/wiki/Selection_bias) into the estimate that the validation set provides of the overall model's performance.
 Selection bias can become increasingly problematic as the number of models evaluated on the same validation set increases.
 This is why we set aside a third subset of the data: the test set.
 The test set is used to provide a final unbiased evaluation of the model.
 It should never be used as a basis for comparing multiple models.

-### Normalizing Data
+### Standardizing Data

 When working with datasets containing many different features, the differences in the numerical scale of each feature can cause the model to be more sensitive to some features and less sensitive to others.
 Sometimes, even changing the units of the features can significantly affect the accuracy of a model.
-To avoid this problem and ensure that the accuracy of the model is invariant under how the data is scaled, we use a technique called _data normalization_.
+To avoid this problem and ensure that the accuracy of the model is invariant under how the data is scaled, we use a technique called _data standardization_.

-Data normalization works as follows: instead of fitting a model to a training set consisting of $(\mathbf{x}, y)$ pairs, we fit the model to a transformed dataset, consisting of pairs $(\mathbf{z}, y)$, where the $i$th entry of $\mathbf{z}$ is given by:
+Data standardization works as follows: instead of fitting a model to a training set consisting of $(\mathbf{x}, y)$ pairs, we fit the model to a transformed dataset, consisting of pairs $(\mathbf{z}, y)$, where the $i$th entry of $\mathbf{z}$ is given by:

 $$\mathbf{z}_i = \frac{\mathbf{x}_i - \mu_i}{\sigma_i}.$$

 Above, $\mu_i, \sigma_i$ are the mean and standard deviation of the $i$th component of the training set features.
-After normalization, all features will have values roughly on the interval $[-2, 2]$.
+After standardization, all features will have values roughly on the interval $[-2, 2]$.
 This ensures that each feature makes an equally-weighted contribution to any predictions made.

 ## Model Selection